Jurisdiction overview

 Who is the tax authority?

-The Australian Taxation Office (ATO) administers tax across Christmas Island.
-The territory's constitutional status as an Australian external territory means Australian federal tax law applies in full — there is no separate island-level tax code.
+The Australian Taxation Office (ATO) administers income tax across Christmas Island.
+The territory's constitutional status as an Australian external territory means Australian federal tax law applies in full - there is no separate island-level income tax code.

 What is the tax year and when are returns due?